-There was no such order passed by the regulators or courts or tribunals impacting thegoing concern status and Company's operations in future during the year under review. yearwas in receipt of a
+There was no such order passed by the regulators or courts or tribunals impacting thegoing concern status and Companys operations in future during the year under review.

-DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013
+AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-No fraud by the Company or on the Company by its officers or employees has been noticedor reported during the period covered by our audit
+No material fraud by the Company or on the Company by its officers or employees hasbeen noticed or period covered by our audit.

 INVESTORS EDUCATION & PROTECTION FUND (IEPF)

-Pursuant to the applicable provisions of the companies Act 2013 read with IEPFAuthority (Accounting Audit Transfer & Refund) Rules 2016 all unpaid or unclaimeddividend are required to be transferred by the Company to the IEPF established by CentralGovernment after completion of seven years.
+Pursuant to the applicable provisions of the Companies Act 2013 read with IEPFAuthority (Accounting Audit Transfer & Refund) Rules 2016 all unpaid or unclaimeddividends are required to be transferred by the Company to the IEPF established by CentralGovernment after completion of seven years.
 Further details of unpaid or unclaimeddividend are provided on our website at www.vmart.co.in.

-Pursuant to Regulation 43A of the SEBI (Listing obligations and DisclosuresRequirements) Regulations 2015 ("the listing regulations") the top 500 listedcompanies shall formulate a dividend distribution policy.
-Accordingly the policy wasadopted to set out the parameters that will be taken into consideration by the Board ofthe Company in determining the distribution of dividend to its shareholders and/orretaining profits is enclosed as Annexure-F to the Board's Report and is also available onthe Company's website at the link http://www.vmart.co.in/nimda/product_image/invester/Dividend_ Distribtion_Policy4.pdf
+Pursuant to Regulation 43A of the SEBI (Listing obligations and DisclosuresRequirements) Regulations 2015 ("the listing regulations") the top 1000 listedcompanies shall formulate a dividend distribution policy.
+Accordingly the policy wasadopted to set out the parameters that will be taken into consideration by the Board ofthe Company in determining the distribution of dividend to its shareholders and/orretaining profits earned by the Company.
+The policy is available on the Companyswebsite at the link www.vmart.co.in.